John Howard (fighter): 2019 Season

 To start off the 2019 season on May 9, 2019, at PFL 1, Howard faced Magomed Magomedkerimov, losing the bout via guillotine choke at the end of the first round.

 On July 11, 2019, at PFL 4, he faced Ray Cooper III, winning the bout after knocking him out in the first round.

 However, his next fight against David Michaud at PFL 7 on October 11, 2019, resulted in a loss via unanimous decision.

 Independent promotions

 Howard faced Ozzie Alvarez at CES MMA 63: Howard vs Alvarez, winning the bout via unanimous decision.

 Howard faced Tyler Ray at XMMA 3 on October 23, 2021.
 He lost the fight via unanimous decision.

 Howard faced Ramazan Kuramagomedov at Eagle FC 44, on January 28, 2022.
 He lost the bout via unanimous decision.

 Howard faced Ange Loosa on April 2, 2022, at XMMA 4.
 He lost the bout via unanimous decision.

 Bare-knuckle boxing

-Howard made his Bare Knuckle Fighting Championship debut against Pat Casey on June 14, 2025 at BKFC Fight Night: Mohegan Sun.
-He lost the fight by technical knockout at the end of the first round due to Doctor Stoppage (Cut).
+Howard made his Bare Knuckle Fighting Championship debut against Pat Casey on June 14, 2025 at BKFC Fight Night 25.
+He lost the fight by technical knockout at the end of the first round due to cut.